dfinity/portal/docs/developer-docs/integrations/index.md

 # Functionality Integrations

 While previous sections guide you to start building canisters on the IC, here you can see how to integrate various (sometimes advanced) extra functionality to your dapp.
+From identity to ledger integrations, to integrating with other blockchains, to communicating from the IC to the outside world, and even decentralizing control of your dapp, it's all here.

 ## Service Nervous System (SNS)
 Similar to how the NNS is the open tokenized DAO that controls the IC, SNSs are algorithmic DAOs that allow developers to create decentralized, token-based governance systems for their dapps.
 This section describes SNS for developers, how to get an SNS, and how to manage it over time.